aamalev/aiohttp_apiset/README.rst

   is made and maintained by another team.
 - The specification in the code.
 When the fragments of specification are placed in the docstrings.
 - Mixed strategy.
-When routing are located in the specification files and operations are described in the docstrings.
+When routes are located in the specification files and operations are described in the docstrings.

 Example